It’s all too much!

 The following list of data* highlights the fact that people in modern economies, like America, have too much stuff.
-Not only is it more stuff than is needed for a life of well-being, it is weighing us down, it is a burden in the true sense of the word.
+Not only is it more stuff than is needed for a life of well-being, but it is also weighing us down, it is a burden in the true sense of the word.

 1. There are 300,000 items in the average American home (LA Times).